All You Need to Know About RCS Business Messaging Sender Verification

 In short, serving as a B2C communication channel, RCS offers stricter security measures and a richer customer experience than SMS messages, and has been designed to facilitate more meaningful interactions between brands and their buyers.
 Verified RCS marketing opens up plenty of new ways to engage customers with conversational messaging, currently on Android, but soon also on iOS devices.

-sms and rcs comparison
+sms vs. rcs comparison

 Chat with customers using RCS verified channel